Healthcare collapse imminent, Brazil's Sao Paulo warns, as COVID-19 cases surge | Health

 Brazil has for several weeks consistently had among the worst COVID-19 death tolls in the world, accounting for about a quarter of daily deaths attributed to the virus worldwide.
 President Jair Bolsonaro has been widely criticized for his handling of the pandemic, including downplaying the disease's severity, promoting dubious treatments and repeatedly opposing social distancing measures.

 Brazil's vaccination rollout also lags those of other large economies and has been plagued by dysfunction.
-On Tuesday, the Senate formally opened an inquiry into the federal government's handling of the pandemic.
+On Wednesday, health minister Marcelo Queiroga said Pfizer Inc would increase its deliveries of its coronavirus vaccine to 15.5 million doses in the second quarter, up from a previous estimate of 13.5 million.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)